Physical Education Exercise Science (PEXS)

 Membership in the group has been broken into three categories.
 The first is a general membership, which is for any UNO athletic training student.
 The second category is the associate member, which is open to students from other Universities and Colleges.
 The last category of membership is the alumni membership, which is available to individuals upon the completion of a degree.

-Faculty Advisor: Dr. Melanie McGrath
+Faculty Advisor: Dr. Adam Rosen

 Student Recreation and Leisure Society